 The source of drinking water for North Castle Water District No.1 comes from a well on South Kensico Avenue in Valhalla, which is softened and disinfected, and delivers Fifty percent (50%) of your drinking water.
 The remaining portion is purchased from The New York City Water Board.
-The water purchased is pre-treated and disinfected by Westchester County Water District No. 1 after being drawn from the Kensico Reservoir, which is an unfiltered surface water source.
+The water purchased is pre-treated for ph and corrosion control and disinfected by Westchester County Water District No. 1 after being drawn from the Kensico Reservoir, which is an unfiltered surface water source.
+NCWD#1 further treats the water with ultraviolet light disinfection.
 Kensico delivers high quality water.
 Water District No. 1 serves approximately 2500 people through 653 service connections.